grivera90/fw_embedded_linux/README.md

   - Confirm output build and check if executable file "fw_embedded_linux" was created

 ## Use
+  - In the line 5 of can_setup.sh file input your linux password:
+    - password="password".
   - See can_configuration.conf:
     - nano can_configuration.conf
     - For "can_port" parameter select "vcan0" to virtual can or "can0" to can device.